 “It is wildly irresponsible for LA Talk Radio to allow a Trump fanatic to co-host one of their programs, where she can spew her idiotic lies unchecked,” he wrote. “(Being a liberal and a patriot are mutually exclusive?
 Hillary is causing the protests & hate crimes?
 The Koran is a political tract?) … Susan Olsen spreads outrageous misinformation & it is dangerous and unprofessional.

-But Acord-Whiting got the last word when he posted a screenshot of a private Facebook message from Olsen, reading: ?Hey there little p?sy, let me get my big boy pants on and Reallly take you on!!!
-What a snake in the grass you are you lying piece of s?t too cowardly to confront me in real life so you do it on Facebook.
-You are the biggest f?-t ass in the world the biggest p?sy!
-My D?k is bigger than yours Which ain?t sayin much!
-What a true piece of s?t you are!
-Lying f?-t!
+But Acord-Whiting got the last word when he posted a screenshot of a private Facebook message from Olsen.
+It read, “Hey there little p–sy, let me get my big boy pants on and Reallly take you on!!!
+What a snake in the grass you are you lying piece of s–t too cowardly to confront me in real life so you do it on Facebook.
+You are the biggest f—-t ass in the world the biggest p–sy!
+My D–k is bigger than yours Which ain’t sayin much!
+What a true piece of s–t you are!
+Lying f—-t!
 I hope you meet your karma SLOWLY AND PAINFULLY.

 What Is Susan Olsen Up to Now?